pcal43/copper-hopper/README.md

 Copper Hopper adds a new kind of Hopper that filters the items to get pulled and pushed.
 They save you the tedium of building gigantic item sorters while retaining a Vanilla Minecraft spirit.

-**UPDATE 09/14/2023 - By popular demand, Copper Hopper now includesCopper Hopper Minecarts!**
+**UPDATE 09/14/2023 - By popular demand, Copper Hopper now includes Copper Hopper Minecarts!**

 ### Features
 * Filter up to 5 items per Copper Hopper